OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-17.md

 ## Judges 17:1

-There was a man named Micah, from the hill country of Ephraim,
+There was a man named Micah from the hill country of Ephraim.

 ## Judges 17:2

-who said to his mother, “The eleven hundred shekels of silver that were taken from you and about which I heard you utter a curse — I have that silver with me; I took it.”
+He said to his mother, “The eleven hundred pieces of silver that were taken from you, about which you pronounced a curse and spoke in my hearing, behold, I have the silver; I took it.”
+His mother replied, “Blessed be my son by the Lord.”
-Then his mother said, “The Lord bless you, my son!”

 ## Judges 17:3

-When he returned the eleven hundred shekels of silver to his mother, she said,
-“I consecrate this silver to the Lord for my son to make an image overlaid with silver.
-I will give it back to you.”
+He returned the eleven hundred pieces of silver to his mother, and she said, “I solemnly dedicate my silver to the Lord for my son to make a carved image and a metal image; I will return it to you.”

 ## Judges 17:4

-So after he returned the silver to his mother, she took two hundred shekels and gave them to a silversmith,
-who made them into an idol cast in the shape of an image.
+After he returned the silver to his mother, she took two hundred pieces of silver and gave them to a silversmith, who made them into a carved image and a metal image, which were placed in Micah’s house.
-And it was put in Micah’s house.

----

 ## Judges 17:5

-Now this man Micah had a shrine, and he made an ephod and some household gods
-and installed one of his sons as his priest.
+Micah had a shrine, and he made an ephod and some household idols, and he consecrated one of his sons to become his priest.

 ## Judges 17:6

-In those days Israel had no king; everyone did what was right in his own eyes.
+In those days there was no king in Israel; everyone did what was right in their own eyes.

 ---

 ## Judges 17:7

-A young Levite from Bethlehem in Judah, who had been living within the clan of Judah,
+There was a young man from Bethlehem in Judah, of the family of Judah, who was a Levite, and he was staying there.

 ## Judges 17:8

-left that town in search of another place to stay.
-On his journey he came to the hill country of Ephraim, to the house of Micah.
+He left the city of Bethlehem in Judah to find a place to stay, and on his journey, he came to the hill country of Ephraim, to the house of Micah.

 ## Judges 17:9

-Micah asked him, “Where are you from?”
-“I’m a Levite from Bethlehem in Judah,” he said, “and I’m looking for a place to stay.”
+Micah asked him, “Where do you come from?”
+He replied, “I am a Levite from Bethlehem in Judah, and I am looking for a place to stay.”

 ## Judges 17:10

-Then Micah said to him, “Live with me and be my father and priest, and I’ll give you ten shekels of silver a year, your clothes, and food.”
+Micah said to him, “Stay with me and be a father and priest to me, and I will give you ten pieces of silver a year, clothes, and your food.”
+So the Levite went in.

 ## Judges 17:11

-So the Levite agreed to live with him, and the young man became like one of his sons to him.
+The Levite agreed to live with Micah, and the young man became like one of his sons to him.

 ## Judges 17:12

-Then Micah installed the Levite, and the young man became his priest and lived in his house.
+Micah consecrated the Levite, and the young man became his priest and lived in Micah’s house.

 ## Judges 17:13

-And Micah said, “Now I know that the Lord will be good to me, since I have a Levite as my priest.”
+Micah said, “Now I know that the Lord will do me good, because I have a Levite as a priest.”